-As a well-known family-friendly vacation destination, the Myrtle Beach area is home to a number of fantastic restaurants catering to those traveling with children in tow.
-While dining out with little ones might not seem ideal to some, it’s definitely part of the family vacation experience, and we’re lucky to have restaurants in Myrtle Beach that help make it as fun and stress-free as possible.
-Here are ten of our favorite spots for dining out as a family in the Myrtle Beach area:
+As a well-known family-friendly vacation destination, the Myrtle Beach area is home to a number of fun places to eat catering to those traveling with children in tow.
+While dining out with kids might not seem ideal to some, it’s definitely part of the family vacation experience, and we’re lucky to have restaurants in Myrtle Beach that help make it as fun and stress-free as possible.
+Here are ten of the best restaurants for kids in the Myrtle Beach area.

 Located across from one of our favorite playgrounds at Barefoot Landing in North Myrtle Beach, the family-friendly Lulu’s offers a pretty perfect family dining experience.
 Tables are spacious, the menu is perfect for both grown ups and kids, and the giant sand ‘beach’ offers a great spot for little ones to play in the sunshine while the grown ups enjoy a cold drink.
 Frequent live music and a bright gift shop inside the restaurant also offer great distractions for busy kiddos.

 On the other side of the Barefoot Landing playground, within walking distance of Lucy Buffett’s Lulu’s, is Crooked Hammock Brewery—another great option for families dining out.
 This “backyard brewpub” and beer garden offers a family-friendly backyard, homemade craft beer, burgers, nachos and more.
 Kids can move about and play on the lawn or enjoy one of the outdoor games for entertainment, and after dinner families can explore all that Barefoot Landing has to offer—from carnival rides to post-dinner ice cream to fireworks and more.